 Here are two status updates I've recently seen for my contacts on LinkedIn (names have been removed).

-"(Student's name) is seeking a new professional opportunity"
+"(Individual's name) is seeking a new professional opportunity"

-"(Student's name) seeks a position with a growing company"
+"(Individual's name) seeks a position with a growing company"

 In offering such advice, I continue to return to the title of the Joe Jackson song: you can't get what you want until you know what you want.
 I add that remaining vague about what you want (or being open to "anything") often leads to frustration and a lengthy job-search process -- even in the best of times.